Moira Walker Memorial Award for International Service

 This Award honors an individual or group that has demonstrated extraordinary efforts to bring about change or improvement related to infection prevention and control in parts of the world that are under developed or under resourced.
 The annual award is in honour of Moira Walker RN CIC, a Past President of IPAC Canada and Past Honourary Secretary of the International Federation of Infection Control.
 Moira's life was dedicated to enhancing the physical and spiritual health of her many friends and colleagues.

-Winner of the 2019 Moira Walker Memorial Award for International Service
+Past winners of the Moira Walker Memorial Award for International Service